Alex-DG/8thwall-webar-invisibility-segmentation/readme.md

-# 8th Wall AR Invisibility Effects - SETUP
+# 8th Wall AR Invisibility Effects

 - This project implements two different invisibility effects for AR applications using 8th Wall and A-Frame, each utilizing different computer vision techniques to achieve the "invisibility" effect.